 By Mercedes Samudio

-It’s hard to resist the temptation—in the name of “helping”—to try to micromanage your teen’s social life, especially if your teenager feels unpopular.
+It’s hard to resist the temptation to micromanage your teen’s social life, especially if your teenager feels unpopular.
 You might feel anxious every time your son is left out, or worry when your daughter sits home on Saturday night.
 You want to jump in and help, but is that appropriate?
 And how could you help?
-The days of organizing play dates for your child are long past.
+The days of organizing play dates for your child are long past for a lonely teenager.

 These conflicting feelings are totally normal.
 The challenging part is managing them.
 Here are two strategies that I recommend to parents who are trying to help when a teenager feels unpopular.